guardian/pan-domain-authentication/README.md

 You can add the first of these policies using the S3 console (in the account that owns the bucket).
 Inspect the bucket in the console and under _Permissions_ select _Edit bucket policy_.

+Add something like the following statement to the bucket policy (if there is no existing policy then you'll need the skeleton in place as this fragment is only a statement).

 ```
 {
   "Sid": "gu-aws-composer-account",